-UCLA’s 88-game streak shattered the previous winning streak record of 60 in a row, held by the University of San Francisco from 1955-1957.
+UCLA’s 88-game streak shattered the previous winning streak record of 60 in a row, which was held by the University of San Francisco from 1955 to 1957.
 The Dons won two consecutive NCAA Championships in that span, coached by Phil Woolpert and anchored by basketball Hall of Famers Bill Russell and K.C.
 Jones.

 Men's College Basketball Winning Streaks

 Winning Streaks at Top College Basketball Programs